infiniteluke/wobbly/README.md

       // These props control how extreme wobbly 〰 is.
 Default to -15, 15 respectively. parallaxDegreeLowerBound={-20}
       parallaxDegreeUpperBound={20}
-      // These props control the intial rotation.
-Default to 0, 0 respectively. initialX={-10}
-      initialY={10}
       // The render prop is called on each render providing prop getters and state to be used in your UI.
       // This function can alternatively be called as a child prop <Wobbly>{(stateAndHelpers) => {...}}</Wobbly>
       render={({ getMoveWrapperProps, getWrapperTransformStyle }) => (